onehilltech/ember-cli-custom-properties/README.md

 ember-cli-custom-properties
 ==============================================================================

-Adds support for CSS custom properties (variables) to components
+Adds support for CSS custom properties (variables) to your application

 Installation
 -------------